owenpelito64/Training/Learning Git with UNITY/Section_Notes/Section3_Common_Use_Cases_Notes.md

 **Stashing** - trying some stuff if it works you commit and if doesn't you stash it.
 **Branches** - a pointer to a commit.
 **Reverse Commit** - Remove a specific commit.

-~~Remove this One~~

-# this text should be still here after removing the past commit.